opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 Metadata is a completely user defined field or an identifier that does not need to be allocated within the SAI implementtaions.
 The Metadata field(s) in the logical pipeline is to allow users to derive a *metadata* field from any SAI objects (ports, vlans, rifs, bridge ports, Etc.), as well as flow tables (like unicast/multicast FDBs, Neighbor table, acl table entries, route entries).
 Currently the Metadata field derived at various stages of the pipeline are appended to each other and a specific META_DATA is being used for lookup in the ACL entry.

 ## Terminal and non-conflicting actions
-This section clarifies the ACL actions that can be considered terminal and the ones that can be considered conflicting.<br>
+This section clarifies the ACL actions that can be considered terminal and the ones that can be considered conflicting.

-ACL actions that disrupts the normal behavior of a packet flowing through the pipeline like updating the packet command to DROP or TRAP - is termed as terminal.<br>
+ACL actions that disrupts the normal behavior of a packet flowing through the pipeline like updating the packet command to DROP or TRAP - is termed as terminal.

     SAI_ACL_ACTION_TYPE_PACKET_ACTION : DROP and TRAP

 ACL actions that modify the packet for subsequent ACL stages or pipeline stages : these actions are termed immediate and the non-conflicting action resolution happens right away.
-This means the action of following SET operations are available to the next stage(s):<br>
+This means the action of following SET operations are available to the next stage(s):

     SAI_ACL_ACTION_TYPE_REDIRECT,
     SAI_ACL_ACTION_TYPE_REDIRECT_LIST,